 We are looking for games of different sizes, all as part of the mix.
 We've had games as small as 4 players and as large as 50+ players.
 Most of the games at the con range from 20 to 40 players.
 Some games have fixed sizes. (e.g. a game needs 24 players) Some games are more flexible. (e.g. a game can take from 20 to 30 players.)

 Sure.
 We've run games for four and six players before.

 That depends on your definition of big.
-The Boston Intercons typically attract more than 400 people, all looking for an intense experience.
+The New England Intercons typically attract more than 400 people, all looking for an intense experience.
 That typically means they are looking for a more intimate game experience.
 Games of 20 to 40 people generally do very well.
 Because we always have a great selection of games, players have tough choices to make when signing up.
 There's a lot of competition in every time slot.
 We try to do our best to make all of the games successful, but it can be difficult for games needing more than 40 players to get enough players.